flyteorg/flyteidl/protos/docs/admin/admin.rst

    "template", ":ref:`ref_flyteidl.core.WorkflowTemplate`", "", "Template of the task that encapsulates all the metadata of the workflow."
    "sub_workflows", ":ref:`ref_flyteidl.core.WorkflowTemplate`", "repeated", "Workflows that are embedded into other workflows need to be passed alongside the parent workflow to the propeller compiler (since the compiler doesn't have any knowledge of other workflows - ie, it doesn't reach out to Admin to see other registered workflows).
 In fact, subworkflows do not even need to be registered."
+   "tags", ":ref:`ref_string`", "repeated", "User-specified tags.
+These are arbitrary and can be used for searching filtering and discovering workflows."